MichaelCurrin/code-cookbook/README.md

 Some content will be steps to follow in the command-line and not so much code to write.

-The explanations are steps are more thorough than would fit in a cheatsheet.
+The explanations are steps are more thorough than would fit in a cheatsheet and a cheatsheet would be more low-level pieces than a set of instructions.
 Though the emphasis is more on the content rather than steps to follow.

 The solutions are based on my experienced or copied from other projects that I find, as a reference for how to something.